Brown-University-Library/OLD-ARCHIVED_bdpy3_web/README.md

-## Under Development

 ### about

 bdpy3_web is a lightweight python3 [django](https://www.djangoproject.com) wrapper around [bdpy3](https://github.com/birkin/bdpy3), a python3 library for the [BorrowDirect](http://www.borrowdirect.org) api.

 ('Lightweight' meaning no database, no sessions, no templates, no static-files.)

-It and the underlying library are about to replace an [older deprecated code](https://github.com/Brown-University-Library/bdpyweb_code) in production.
+It and the underlying library have replaced [older deprecated code](https://github.com/Brown-University-Library/bdpyweb_code) in production.

-### usage api-v1 for exact-item request
+### usage -- api-v1 for exact-item request

 sample script...